David M. Rodriguez

-David Mitchell "Rod" Rodriguez (born 23 May 1954) is an American Army four-star general who served as the Commander of the United States Africa Command from April 2013 till August 2016.
+David Mitchell "Rod" Rodriguez (born 23 May 1954) is a retired United States Army four-star general who served as the Commander of the United States Africa Command from April 2013 till August 2016.

 Rodriguez served as the Commanding General of the United States Army Forces Command from 12 September 2011 until 15 March 2014.
 He has also served as Commander, International Security Assistance Force Joint Command (IJC) and Deputy Commander, United States Forces – Afghanistan (USFOR-A) from 12 November 2009 to 11 July 2011.
 General Rodriguez retired in August 2016 after 40 years of service.

 Early life and education

 Born in Overbrook, Pennsylvania on 23 May 1954 and raised in West Chester, Pennsylvania, Rodriguez earned his commission from the United States Military Academy at West Point, New York in 1976.
 He was recruited by Tom Cahill to play for the Army Black Knights football team and earned varsity letters in football and baseball.